seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week1/day1/EXERCISES.md

 * In your home directory, create a folder called `Repos` or `Repositories`.
 * Change into that folder and create a folder called `week1`.
 * Change into your `week1` folder and run `git init`
-* Hold that until tomorrow, we'll pick up from there tomorrow.
+* Hold that until tomorrow, we'll pick up from there.